 Annotation point - A location within a DFDL schema where DFDL annotation elements are allowed to appear.

-Applicable Properties - All the DFDL properties that apply to that type of schema construct.
-For example all the DFDL properties that apply to an xs:simpleType.
+Applicable Properties - All the DFDL properties that apply to a given type of schema construct.
+For example, all the DFDL properties that apply to an xs:simpleType.

-Array - The set of adjacent elements whose XSD element declaration specifies the potential for it to have more than one occurrence (XSD property maxOccurs > '1' or 'unbounded').
+Array - A set of adjacent elements whose XSD element declaration specifies the potential for it to have more than one occurrence (XSD maxOccurs > '1' or 'unbounded').
 Of course, any given array can have any number of element occurrences, including zero elements or exactly 1 element as long as the occurrence constraints are met.
-If XSD property maxOccurs is 'unbounded' then there is no constraint to the maximum number of occurrences, though implementations may have implementation-defined maximum capabilities.
-An optional element (where XSD property maxOccurs is '1', minOccurs is '0') is not considered to be an array as described in this document.
+If XSD maxOccurs is 'unbounded' then there is no constraint to the maximum number of occurrences, though implementations may have implementation-defined maximum capabilities.
+An optional element (where XSD maxOccurs is '1', and XSD minOccurs is '0') is not considered to be an array as described in this document.
 Note that a sequence is not to be confused with an array.
 A sequence is a complex tuple type for an element; the children of a sequence can be of different types.
-All elements of an array have the same type and have the same information item members except for the value member.
+All elements of an array have the same type and if the type is simple, then they have the same information item members except for the value member.

 Array Element – An element declaration or reference with XSD property maxOccurs > '1' or 'unbounded'.

-Augmented Infoset - When unparsing one begins with the DFDL schema and conceptually with the logical Infoset.
+Augmented Infoset - When unparsing one begins with the DFDL schema and conceptually with the logical DFDL Infoset.
 As the values of items are filled in by defaulting, and by use of the DFDL outputValueCalc property (including on hidden items), these new item values augment the Infoset.
 The resulting Infoset is called the augmented Infoset.

 Binary - There are two meanings for this word depending on context.